metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-2/index.md

 subtitle: 'Engineering Practices We Can Borrow'
 date: 2025-09-06
 lastModified: 2025-09-07
-description: '"Model as code" concept and layered structures can transform QSP models into transparent, modular, and long-lasting scientific assets.'
+description: 'Exploring how engineering practices such as "model as code" and layered design can improve QSP modeling, making projects more transparent, modular, and reproducible.'
 author: Evgeny Metelkin
 authorURL: https://metelkin.me
 canonical: https://metelkin.me/model-formats-for-systems-pharmacology-2
 openGraph:
     title: 'Model Formats in Systems Pharmacology.
 Part 2: Engineering Practices We Can Borrow'
-    description: '"Model as code" concept and layered structures can transform QSP models into transparent, modular, and long-lasting scientific assets.'
+    description: 'Exploring how engineering practices such as "model as code" and layered design can improve QSP modeling, making projects more transparent, modular, and reproducible.'
     url: https://metelkin.me/model-formats-for-systems-pharmacology-2
     image: https://metelkin.me/model-formats-for-systems-pharmacology-2/img/fig0-cover.jpg
     site_name: Evgeny Metelkin